Skondracki/Arizona-Fatal-Police-Shootings/README.md

 3. Running the R Script:
    - Open your preferred R environment (like RStudio or any other editor).
    - Open the R script file in the R environment.
-   - Select the code chunks and use the run button to execute the selected code.
+   - Select the code chunks from the RMD and use the run button to execute the selected code.

 4. Understanding the Script:
    - The script is divided into sections, each starting with `##` comments which indicate the purpose of that section.
+   - Use the pdf as a guide to what each code chunk creates or does.
    - Some parts of the code might be dependent on earlier parts being executed.
 Ensure you run them in order.

 ## Features & Technologies